Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Acknowledgement

 \section{Acknowledgement}

-GFZ acknowledges supports from the Hong Kong Research Grant council (RGC) Grants No. 15203619 and No.15208418, the Shenzhen Fundamental Research Program under Grant No.JCYJ20190813165207290, and the CAS AMSS-PolyU Joint Laboratory of Applied Mathematics.
-MTC and GQC acknowledge supports by National Nature Science Foundation of China with grant Nos.119075023 and Key Project of Natural Science Foundation of Anhui Provincial Department of Education under Grant 2022AH040053.
+\begin{sloppypar} GFZ acknowledges supports from Innovation Program for Quantum Science, Technology 2023ZD0300600, Guangdong Provincial Quantum Science Strategic Initiative (No. GDZX2200001), the Hong Kong Research Grant council (RGC) Grants No. 15213924, and the CAS AMSS-PolyU Joint Laboratory of Applied Mathematics.
+MTC and GQC acknowledge supports by National Nature Science Foundation of China with grant Nos.119075023, 12475010, and Key Project of Natural Science Foundation of Anhui Provincial Department of Education under Grant 2022AH040053. \end{sloppypar}